AUTHOR : RIVA BLACKLEY

 Introduction

-India’s cultural heritage is a mosaic of diverse civilizations, each leaving behind a unique footprint[1] in the form of artifacts[2].
-However, many of these artifacts are now facing the threat of extinction due to various factors.
-This article aims to shed light on the issue of High Risk PSP[3] rare artifacts in India.
+India’s cultural heritage is a mosaic of diverse civilizations, each leaving behind a unique footprint in the form of artifacts However, many of these artworks are now facing the threat of extinction due to various factors.
+This article aims to shed light on the issue of high-risk PSP rare artifacts in India.

-High-risk PSP refers to the heightened need for preservation, Security[4], and protection of artifacts that face an increased risk of being lost or damaged.
-These artifacts may include ancient manuscripts[5], sculptures, paintings, and other culturally significant items.
+High-risk PSP refers to the heightened need for preservation, security, and protection of artifacts that face an increased risk of being lost or damaged.
+These artifacts include ancient manuscripts, sculptures, paintings, and other culturally significant items.

 Historical Context of Rare Artifacts in India